 He was the first person to write the word “barbacoa” in his history book, De la Historia General y Natural de las Indias.
 In this book, he was referring to the Indians of Tierra Firme, now Central America.
 He used term barbacoa to describe the actual grill and not the method of cooking.

-The word Barbacoa worked its way around the Caribbean and ended up in English dictionaries as barbecue or barbeque.
-The Oxford dictionary lists bbq as both a noun describing the grill and a verb describing the cooking style.
+The word Barbacoa worked its way around the Caribbean and ended up in English dictionaries as barbecue or barbecue.
+The Collins Dictionary lists BBQ as both a noun describing the grill and a verb describing the cooking style.

 The history of grilling begins long before barbecue, when man first tamed fire, about 500,000 years ago.